norlab-ulaval/workshop_field_robotics_icra2025/README.md

 # Call for papers

-The workshop topics include, but not limited to:
+The workshop topics include, but are not limited to:

 - Agriculture
 - Construction